instantiator/consensus-chess-engine/docs/config.md

 * Only 1 network type is supported at the moment: `Mastodon` (capitalisation important, it's matched to an enum)
 * Provide the domain of the mastodon server this node belongs to, eg. `botsin.space`

-### `NETWORK_APP_*`, `NETWORK_ACCESS_TOKEN`
+### `NETWORK_ACCESS_TOKEN`

 * To connect a node to Mastodon, first register an app inside the developer settings in your account.
-* Provide an app name - this is included in the config to help you track multiple apps in an account.
 * The app will need `read` and `write` permissions.
-* Mastodon will then provide you with an app key, secret and access token, which you can include.
+* Mastodon will then provide you with an access token, which you can include.

+### `NETWORK_APP_NAME_REMINDER`

+* Provide the app name from your develpoer settings - this is included in the config to help you track/distinguish multiple apps in an account (if, say, you're using the account for multiple services).

 ### `NETWORK_AUTHORISED_ACCOUNTS`

 * Authorised accounts should contain a comma-separated list of the Mastodon handles for accounts that can issue authorised commands
-  * NB. nodes should include the engine in their authorised accounts, the engine should include you
+  * NB. nodes should include the engine in their authorised accounts, the engine should include you (and any other administrators)
   * eg. `@instantiator@mastodon.social,@icgames@botsin.space`

 ### `NETWORK_DRY_RUNS`